 Despite a tendency to drink on duty, Nevin remained in the position until 3 December 1880 when he was dismissed for being drunk the previous evening.
 The more serious charge for which he had been arrested, that he was associated with or was a figure in phosphorescent clothing who had been terrorising local residents by appearing late at night as a ghost, was dismissed for lack of evidence. (p.568)

-The Dictionary of Australian Artists Online (DAAO at https://www.daao.org.au/), administered by the University of NSW, has become another contributor, albeit a highly skeptical one, to the myth that the Port Arthur Commandant, A.H.
+The Dictionary of Australian Artists Online (DAAO at https://www.daao.org.au/main), administered by the University of NSW, has become another contributor, albeit a highly sceptical one, to the myth that the Port Arthur Commandant, A.H.
 Boyd, whose service at Port Arthur commenced in June 1871 and ended abruptly with his forced resignation in December 1873, was a photographer (i.e. an “artist”, hence the inclusion), simply by association with a collection of photographs taken by Thomas J. Nevin of Tasmanian prisoners or “convicts” to use the preferred term in marketing tourism of Tasmania’s penal heritage.

 Who classifies as an Australian Artist?

 An Australian artist is defined as a person, living or dead, who:

 — has a body of artistic work

 — is considered by others to be an artist

 — is a resident or citizen or is known as an Australian.